 It is the unit used to count losses or profits.
 Most currency pairs are quoted to four decimal places.
 The fourth value after the decimal point is what you use to count a pip.
 Anytime a point in the quote moves, it is counted as a pip of movement.
 For example, if the AUD/USD increases from 1.4011 to 1.4018, the AUD/USD currency pair has grown by seven pips.

 Spread is similar to pip.
-The spread is the difference between the buy and sell price (bid/ask price).
-For example, if the buy price is 0.83860 and the sell price of the foreign currency is 0.83855 then the spread equates to 0.83860 – 0.83855 = 0.00005 and can be expressed as 0.05 pips when rounded.
+The spread is the difference between the buy and sell prices (bid/ask price).
+For example, if the buy price is 0.83860 and the selling price of the foreign currency is 0.83855, then the spread equates to 0.83860 – 0.83855 = 0.00005 and can be expressed as 0.05 pips when rounded.
 The value of the bid-ask spread increase and decreases in tandem with the market volatility.

 It is important when choosing a forex broker to consider signing up with a service provider that is licenced in your domestic market.
 In Australia, this means the broker must be granted an adequate Australian Financial Services License (AFSL) by the Australian Securities and Investments Commission (ASIC) to legally trade in Australia.
 Additionally, they monitor all foreign exchange contracts and derivatives to make sure they are legal and markets are competitive.
-To see if a broker is ASIC regulated you will find the brokers ASFL licence number published on their website.
+To see if a broker is ASIC regulated, you will find the broker’s ASFL licence number published on their website.